winitzki/scall/tutorial/programming_dhall.md

 ### Aggregations ("folds")

-The type `C` itself is the type of fold-like functions.
+The type `C` itself is a type of fold-like functions.

 To see the similarity, compare the curried form of the `ListInt` type: